Jane Pickens: Pickens Sisters

 The daughters of Mr. and Mrs. P.M.
 Pickens, the Pickens sisters, Grace, Jane, Helen (1910–1984), and Patti (1914–1995), were born in Macon, Georgia, and grew up there and in Atlanta.
 Beginning when the girls were ages 4, 6 and 8, their parents taught them to harmonize.
 Their father, a cotton broker, played the piano and their mother sang.

 At first the sisters sang for friends, then at churches and schools.
 The family moved to Park Avenue in Manhattan in 1932, and a test recording for Victor made such an impression with radio executives that they hired the sisters unseen.
 Promoted as "Three Little Maids From Dixie", they appeared in Thumbs Up on Broadway and in the movie Sitting Pretty.

 Signed to Victor as Victor's answer to the popular Brunswick recording artists the Boswell Sisters, they recorded 25 sides for Victor from early 1932 until late 1934.
 Their records had a much more novel quality than the harder jazz-styled Boswell Sisters' records.
-Also, as 1932 Victor records had two- and three-part harmonizers, the Three X Sisters, with experimental sweet/swingy tunes, were among the most noted harmonizers of their day.
+Also, signed with Victor records in 1932 the Three X Sisters, had a two- and three-part harmonizer approach, similar, yet were radio miked in with sweet/swingy bands.

 The Pickens group earned $1 million in five years but dissolved when two sisters left to get married and a fourth, Grace, who was the group's manager, also departed.
 Grace married U.S. District Attorney John T. Cahill.
 Patti married radio actor Bob Simmons.

 Education

 Of the sisters Jane Pickens, who arranged the group's numbers, was the most serious about music.
-She studied at the Curtis Institute in Philadelphia and the Fontainebleau in France and won fellowships at the Juilliard School.
+She studied at the Curtis Institute in Philadelphia and the Fontainebleau in France and won fellowships at the Juilliard School where she studied voice with Anna Eugénie Schoen-René.
 She studied for two years with Marcella Sembrich, a Polish coloratura soprano.